-Tangible assets on the balance sheet can include Commercial real estate if the property is owned along with the furniture and fittings and equipment.
-They are the actual solid objects visible.
+Tangible assets on the balance sheet can include commercial real estate if the property is owned along with the furniture and fittings and equipment.
+They are the actual solid objects that are visible.
 On the other hand, Intangible assets are items not very obvious when first observed.
-They can include things such as Goodwill, Client/customer database and the other intellectual property owned by the business.
+They can include things such as goodwill, client/customer databases and the other intellectual property owned by the business.

 Liabilities can be current or non-current when setting out in balance sheets/ financial statements.
 They would include short term debt, long term debt, deferred revenue, capital leases, lines of credit, accounts payable or any other obligation for future payment.

 The above information outlines the advantages of growing equity in your business.
 The basic formula is to have good sound management.
 Continually work on increasing your customer base with cost-effective and strategic marketing to increase revenue while keeping close tabs on your costs.

 Owning a business comes with many benefits.
 Of the significant benefits of owning a small business are the freedom and flexibility to provide to an individual the opportunity to get funding from different types of lenders and for people to live out their passion by making money from something they enjoy doing.

 Conclusion: When is it okay to sell your company